 If curiosity is to blame for your dog licking metal, you have nothing to worry about.
 In fact, your dog being curious shows that it is healthy and happy.
 Just keep a close eye on your dog to make sure they don’t continually lick metal objects, which is a sign that something else is to blame for the behavior.

 The second most common reason why dogs lick metal is because of canine pica.
-Pica is a serious disorder that causes dogs to lick, chew, and crave non-food items, such as metal.
-Unlike curiosity, pica should cause a lot of concern and you should take your dog to the veterinarian immediately if you think pica is to blame.
+Pica is a disorder that causes dogs to lick, chew, and crave non-food items, such as metal.
+Unlike curiosity, pica should cause a lot of concern and you should take your dog to the veterinarian if you think pica is to blame.

 You can distinguish between curiosity and pica by paying attention to how much your dog licks metal.
 Dogs with pica tend to lick metal uncontrollably and are fascinated by it.
 They aren’t simply tasting it to see what it’s like.
-If your dog is simply fascinated by metal, you may need to take your dog to the vet.

 4. Lead Paint

 The last possible reason your dog is obsessed with metal is that it contains lead or is covered in lead paint.
 Lead paint is now illegal because of its severe danger to health, though it is still found in many locations.
-Unfortunately, the paint tastes a lot like strawberries, causing children and dogs to eat away at the paint.
+Unfortunately, the paint tastes a lot like strawberries, causing dogs to eat away at the paint.

 As a result, many dogs obsessively lick objects covered in lead paint, including metal, because the paint tastes like strawberries.
 Do not let your dog lick lead paint because of how dangerous it is.
-Signs that the paint has lead in it includes severe symptoms of lead poisoning, like issues in the GI tract.
+Signs that the paint has lead in it include severe symptoms of lead poisoning, like issues in the GI tract.

 More About Pica